 Just the pure mention of somebody questioning a topic like this, could offend and anger lots of people.

-There are only 2 verses in the new covenant (1 John 1:9 and James 5:16) that deals with confessing sin, and both are mostly misunderstood.
-This week we will look at James 5:16 and next week at 1 John 1:9.
+There are only two verses in the new covenant (1 John 1:9 and James 5:16) which deal with confessing sin, and both are mostly misunderstood.
+In Part 1 we will look at James 5:16 and in Part 2 at 1 John 1:9.

 Another interpretation is that James 5:16 does NOT mean that we should reveal every sin and trespass to everyone in the congregation.
 James implies that we should confide our problems to a close, trusted friend so that he or she can help us by praying to God for help in overcoming it.